singuerinc/bashtards/src/pages/2017-12-20-vs-code-extensions.md

 1. [Git Lens](https://github.com/eamodio/vscode-gitlens)

-    If you work with git (someone here that still with SVN? xD) this is a must.
+    You work with git right?
+OK, this one it's a must.
 It adds tons of git extra tools to VS Code.

 1. [Prettier - Code formatter](https://prettier.io/)

     ![Prettier](/2017-12-20-vs-code-extensions/prettier.png)

-    Don't worry any more about removing extra spaces, fix that indentation...
-Define how to format your code and let Prettier to do the rest.
-Set `editor.formatOnSave: true` and you get auto-formatting.
+    Don't worry any more about removing extra spaces, fix that indentation, etc. Define how to format your code and let Prettier do the rest.
+Tip: set Code to format on save with `editor.formatOnSave: true`.

 1. [ESLint](https://github.com/Microsoft/vscode-eslint) / [TSLint](https://github.com/Microsoft/vscode-tslint)